vysecurity/ExfilServer/README.md

    - Click "Select files" to choose files manually, then click "Upload"
    - Drag and drop files directly into the drop area for automatic upload

+#### File Download
+1. Navigate to the **Download Files** section on the same web interface
+2. Enter a decryption key in the "Decryption Key" field
+3. Click "Refresh File List" to load available files
+4. **Filename Display**:
+   - Without key: Files show as `[Encrypted: abc123def456...]`
+   - With correct key: Files show actual names like `document.pdf`
+   - With wrong key: Files remain encrypted, indicating incorrect key
+5. Click "Download" next to any file to download and decrypt it
+6. Files are automatically decrypted in the browser and saved with original names

+#### File Management
+- **File Deletion**: To remove files from the server, manually delete them from the `uploads/` folder on the server filesystem
+- **No Web-based Deletion**: The web interface does not provide file deletion capabilities for security reasons
+- **Server Access Required**: File cleanup must be performed by someone with direct server access

 ### File Processing Flow

+#### Upload Process
 1. **Client**: User enters encryption key and selects/drops files
 2. **Chunking**: Files are optionally split into specified number of chunks
 3. **Encryption**: Files/chunks are encrypted in the browser using XOR cipher